Indoor Air Quality Testing (IAQ)

 Indoor air quality can have a major influence on the health, comfort and well-being of building occupants.
 Poor air quality has been linked to sickness, absenteeism and reduced productivity with impaired concentration and learning.

-Is IAQ monitoring required?
+When is IAQ monitoring required?

 What is involved?